Why collecting Markers?

-More than 20 years ago I got interested in graffiti and tagging.
+More than 20 years ago I got interested in graffiti and tagging – and that was how I came to markers.
 It was in the end of the 1980s when it became very popular in my class to write one´s name or “I was here” with permanent marker on tables, walls and everything else what seems to be adequate for writing on with permanent marker.
 The most popular ones were permanent markers from the famous German brand “edding”.
 The fad of writing one´s nickname or just “I was here” didn´t last very long, but influenced from graffiti tags in our neighborhood I and a couple of other guys started tagging.

 Recently I discovered that there are people out there collecting markers.
 That was kind of surprising since most people I know just throw used markers away, even most of the graffiti writers I know.
 However, I kept almost every single marker I ever got… and some may be worth seeing, for those who are interested in markers…

 I work on this blog just for fun and occasionally, and I still have markers to be posted.
-I don´t have much markers for trade or for selling, but feel free to contact me if you´re willing to trade some stuff.
+I don´t have much markers for trade, and I don´t sell any markers, but feel free to contact me if you´re willing to trade some stuff.
 You may use the pictures for noncommercial uses, but please link back to my blog.
-All pictures of the “Photo Shooting” series are copyrighted by photographer Timo Stammberger, who took the pics for a project we are working on.
-I did my best to name the sources of pictures/scans I posted for documentary reasons on my blog.
+All pictures of the “Photo Shooting”-series (and some others) are copyrighted by photographer Timo Stammberger, who took the pics for a project we are working on.
+I did my best to name the sources of any pictures/scans I posted for documentary reasons on my blog only.

 Feel free to contact me if you have any questions: